 SCD is a very social form of dancing, not only because you get to dance with seven or so people at once instead of just with one partner (smiles and eye contact are almost mandatory) but also because there are workshops, balls and social dances being held in places all over the world.
 It is nice to be able to travel and join a SCD group for a night nearly everywhere you go.

-Today the RSCDS numbers about 25.000 members and has branches in various countries all over the world.
+Today the Royal Scottish Country Dance Society (RSCDS) numbers about 25.000 members and has branches in numerous countries all over the world.